 To help maximize each child’s potential, Frankie Lemmon School has created the Family Advocacy Program.
 The school is a source of information and advice for families learning to navigate the many challenges they face.
-School staff provides instruction to parents/guardians and siblings, as well as the child, and becomes closely involved with the family, providing much needed compassion, understanding, empathy, and support wherever and whenever possible.
+School staff provides instruction to parents/guardians, as well as the child, and becomes closely involved with the family, providing much needed compassion, understanding, empathy, and support wherever and whenever possible.
 The school’s team continues to provide services and support to the child and family to ease the transition to elementary school, and if desired, long after the child leaves Frankie Lemmon School.

 Frankie Lemmon School personnel “go above and beyond” to help families by serving as an advocate and source of information.
 Our school maintains an “open door” policy for parents/guardians to seek input and advice from school professionals not only during regular parent-teacher conferences but on an as-needed basis.
 In addition to this open door policy, resources provided by the school include: